smart-edge-open/specs/doc/openness_howto.md

 ![OpenVino Creating Traffic Policy 2](howto-images/OpenVinoCreatingTrafficPolicy1.png)

 After creating Traffic Policy it will be visible under 'List of Traffic Policies' in 'TRAFFIC POLICIES' tab.
+NOTE: The traffic rule specify the desitination traffic selector configuration with only the IP filter (192.168.200.20 is the service IP of openvino consumer application).

 ### 3 OpenVINO NTS Configuration and start
 In this scenario two interfaces are to be configured for NTS "UPSTREAM" (to be connected to eNodeB\upstream IP source), "DOWNSTREAM" (to be connected to EPC\downstream IP source).